 You may need to have multiple meetings with multiple teams.

-After all, your development team doesn’t necessarily need to know what your people on your sales team are up to every day (and vice versa).
+After all, your development team doesn’t necessarily need to know what the people on your sales team are up to daily (and vice versa).

-When your team is fully remote, it can be hard to create comradery between your team.
+When managing remote teams, it can be hard to create camaraderie between your team.

-Consider how you can encourage interaction between your team, as it will build trust, and help with your team’s happiness at work.
+Consider how you can encourage interaction between your team, as it builds trust and fosters team happiness at work.

 There are no rules over the best way to do this.